qpdf/qpdf/manual/design.rst

   replace its internal ``QPDFObject`` pointer.
 This added overhead to every indirect object access even if no objects were ever changed.

-- When a ``QPDF`` object was destroyed, it was necessary to recursively traverse the structure of every object in the file to break any circular references.
-For complex files, this significantly increased the cost of destroying ``QPDF`` objects.

 - When a ``QPDF`` object was destroyed, any ``QPDFObjectHandle`` objects that referenced it would maintain a potentially invalid pointer as the owning ``QPDF``.
 In practice, this wasn't usually a